 Niagara Falls Cultural Development Fund

 In 2016, the City of Niagara Falls established a fund for cultural activities in the community.
 Check out the details on the Fund page.
-The 2017 NFCDF will be announced in early 2017.
+The 2018 NFCDF has now opened and has a deadline of January 31st, 2018.

 Allister Young Arts & Culture Endowment Fund